Setup Guide

 Adding new appointment types

-1. Create and configure the appointment type in Optomate, ensuring Available for Online Appointments is ticked
+1. Create the appointment type in your PMS:

-2. In the admin dashboard, go to Appointment Types and click Sync from Optomate
+2. In the admin dashboard, go to Appointment Types and click the Sync button

 3. Configure the new type's patient eligibility, description, and display order